hatsec/hatsec.github.io/README.md

 A local DEF CON chapter based in Omaha, Nebraska.

-## Requirements
-* Node Package Manager (npm).
-INSTALL_LINK
-* GatsbyJS  `npm i -g gatsby-cli`

-## Installing
-`npm i && npm run dev`

-## Running in Development
-`npm run dev` or `gatsby develop`

-## Making Changes
-Most changes that need to be made occur in `pages/primary-nav-pages/` or `pages/secondary-nav-pages/`.

-Simply go to the directory of the page you would like to edit and modify the `index.md` file.
-Most markdown syntax is accepted as well as basic HTML and CSS.

-For larger changes, to the functionality of the site itself it is recommended to contact github.com/clevernyyyy or open an issue on the site.

-## Publishing Changes
-`npm deploy` --- MAKE THIS SECTION BETTER

-## Technologies
-* GatsbyJS
-* ReactJS
-* Markdown
-* HTML/CSS

 ## About Our Group

 DC402 Meets at different local venues every second Tuesday of the month.
 Check the website or follow us at @defcon402 for the latest information.